 Repayment generally begins six (6) months after your last date of attendance and the minimum monthly payment is $50.00 per loan.
 The interest rate is variable (maximum 8.25%) and is adjusted annually.
 For students who demonstrate a need for a subsidized loan, the government will pay the interest on your loan during the time you are in school and the specified grace period.
 Students who have a calculated need less than the maximum on the loan may borrow the difference on an unsubsidized loan and will be responsible for the entire interest on that portion of the loan.

-Complete the Entrance Counseling and Master Promissory Note
+• Complete Entrance Counseling

 Federal Pell Grant